mike-ward/mike-ward.github.io/calendargadget.md

 ---
 _Version 0.1.0 - October 25, 2008_

 Calendar Gadget is skinable, customizable calendar application for your desktop.
-With Calendar Gadget you can make beautiful calendars for any occassion.
+With Calendar Gadget you can make beautiful calendars for any occasion.
 Calendar Gadget features include:

 - Fully interactive calendar designer.
 No more tedious dialogs and configuration files.
 Simply drag and drop controls onto your calendar, customize some behaviors, and you're done.
 - Calendar designs are stored in a single XML file.
 Skin distribution is as easy as copying a file.